mattdimicelli/Character_Hunt/README.md

 One way to get Flexbox to shrink images to fit: set `nowrap` on the flexbox container, and then `width: 100%` on the `<img>` children.

+With tippy-react, if you're using a component element as a child of the Tippy component, you have to forward the ref to the DOM node.
+If unable to do so, must wrap the component element in a span.

+Creating a custom cursor using CSS and JS is quite complicated.
+A simpler alternative is using an image as a custom cursor.
+However, the max image size is 32x32px.